ltudorrazvan/Robotic-Manipulator-for-Biological-Sample-Handeling/README.md

 - Linear vertical trajectories planned in joint space did not translate to straight-line motion in Cartesian space — the rotation test (planned in Cartesian space) performed better, confirming this.
 - Long, slim gripper jaws (needed to avoid collisions between samples) caused shaking and bending under load.
 - The incubator's height limited the manipulator's reachable orientations in parts of the workspace.
-- One of the team members didn't put enough effort into the project in the first half of the semester.
-This was solved by confronting the problem and laying out a plan for said team member.
-This improved our efficiency as a group.
-- Workspece constraints presented difficulties for the execution of some of the insertations of BI samples into the incubator slots.
+- Workspace constraints presented difficulties for the execution of some of the insertations of BI samples into the incubator slots.
 Simulating the workspace with the robots joint constraints before implementing the solution would resolve this issue.

 ## Future Improvements